ava-labs/spacesvm/README.md

-  info         Reads space info and all values at space lifeline     Extends the life of a given space move         Transfers a space to another address resolve      Reads a value at space/key resolve-file Reads a file at space/key and saves it to disk set          Writes a key-value pair for the given space
+  info         Reads space info and all values at space lifeline     Extends the life of a given space move         Transfers a space to another address network      View information about this instance of the SpacesVM resolve      Reads a value at space/key resolve-file Reads a file at space/key and saves it to disk set          Writes a key-value pair for the given space